mcortes-lopez/IntronArtifacts/README.md

 Repeat search
 -------------------------------------

-The script `repeat_search.R` is used to process the file with the filter F3 in order to seach for direct repeats in the candidates.
+The script `repeat_search.R` is used to process the file with the filter F3 in order to search for direct repeats in the candidates.